Configuring Production Cost Drivers: General Information

 Cost Drivers in Manufacturing

-In Acumatica ERP Manufacturing Edition, you need to define the following entities whose costs can affect the cost of the final product:
+In MYOB Acumatica Manufacturing Edition, you need to define the following entities whose costs can affect the cost of the final product:

 • Materials: You define the needed materials (stock items and non-stock items) so that you can track the costs of the components used to make the finished product.